Community serving through outreach and engagement

 Helping Shape Health Policy

-The Cancer Policy Internship immerses students in the life of a legislative aide in Washington D.C., the heart of federal policy and legislative action.
-For four months, UF students play an integral role in supporting the university’s agenda on a national level, ensuring UF is a leading expert voice on important issues.
+The Public Service Internship immerses students in the life of a legislative aide in Washington D.C., the heart of federal policy and legislative action.
+UF students play an integral role in supporting the university’s agenda on a national level, ensuring UF is a leading expert voice on important issues.

 Support Group